Chatbot Message Persistence

 Storing messages

-The useChat message format is different from the CoreMessage format.
+The useChat message format is different from the ModelMessage format.
 The useChat message format is designed for frontend display, and contains additional fields such as id and createdAt.
 We recommend storing the messages in the useChat message format.

-Storing messages is done in the onFinish callback of the streamText function. onFinish receives the messages from the AI response as a CoreMessage[], and we use the appendResponseMessages helper to append the AI response messages to the chat messages.
+Storing messages is done in the onFinish callback of the toUIMessageStreamResponse function. onFinish receives the complete messages including the new AI response as UIMessage[].

 app/api/chat/route.ts